So what makes a classic vdub

 Hello Lokes, not like you to be controversial

-"Grandma and Grandpa piss piss" I nearly spat my beer out you bugger!
+"Grandma and Grandpa piss piss" Very Happy Very Happy I nearly spat my beer out you bugger!

 Well you're right, but it ain't gonna win you any friends!